Is a clinical trial dangerous?

 During the hospitalizations, the days are punctuated by various medical examinations carried out according to a particular schedule which our team respects rigorously.
 For this reason, you may be asked to stay in the room at certain times of the day, most often in the morning.
 Some exams require you to lie down or sit for a few minutes before performing.
 The nursing staff will explain the progress of the days of hospitalization so that they are spent at best.
 During periods when exams are more distant, you are free to move within the unit and to occupy yourself as you wish.

 Will I be paid if I participate in a clinical study?

-When you participate in a clinical trial, you receive financial compensation.
+When you participate in a clinical trial, you receive a financial compensation.
 This compensation is fixed according to the time devoted to the study, but also according to the constraints to which you will be subjected during this one.
-In no case is financial compensation linked to risks.
+In no case is financial compensation linked to the risks of the study.
 The amount of this financial compensation is specific to each study and is approved by the Ethics Committee.
 This amount is evaluated according to the number of days of hospitalization in the unit, the number of ambulatory visits and the various examinations carried out.
-You also benefit from a complete medical examination whose results can be communicated to you if you wish.
+You also benefit from a complete medical examination which results can be communicated to you if you wish.
 This compensation can range from a hundred euros to a few thousand euros.